sotrh/learn-wgpu/docs/beginner/tutorial2-surface/README.md

 There's nothing different here from the initial `surface` configuration, so I won't get into it.

-We call this method `run()` in the event loop for the following events.
+We call this method `resize()` in the event loop for the following events.

 ```rust
 match event {